DIAGNijmegen/website-content/website-rtc/content/pages/info/infocard1.md

 groups: rtc
 picture: projects/ai_for_health.png

+##Services

+### Consultation regarding the use of deep learning for specific research questions
+We offer advice for RadboudUMC employees to show the potential benefit deep learning techniques can have for your research.
+Many types of data gathered in the RadboudUMC, such as images, time series, etc. lend themselves to be automatically interpreted by deep learning algorithms.
+This can save researchers time, eliminates any subjectivity and can provide researchers valuable insights that could otherwise be missed.
+Are you interested in the potential of deep learning for your research?
+Contact us.

+### Assistance with data preparation and annotation.
+A crucial ingredient for deep learning techniques to work, is a well prepared data set.
+Most deep learning algorithms learn by example.
+This means that your data set should annotated with the labels that you want your deep learning algorithm to learn.

 <ul>
   <li>Consultation regarding the use of deep learning for specific research questions</li>
   <li>Assistance with data preparation and annotation</li>